Linux Kernel WireGuard tuning

 WireGuard is widely praised for its lean codebase and efficiency.
 However, the default Linux kernel settings are often tuned for general-purpose computing, not for acting as a high-speed router handling encrypted UDP traffic at scale.

-Here are some tuning parameters to achieve maximum performance (low latency), stability across changing networks (roaming), and high concurrency, we must tune three distinct layers.
+To achieve maximum performance (low latency), stability across changing networks (roaming), and high concurrency, you should tune three distinct layers.

 {% hint style="info" %}